Neato Botvac D4 Connected Review

 The Neato D4 did quite a bit better in our docking evaluations, heading straight for its base when it was in the same room and doing pretty much the same when it was in a different room, with only the occasional odd turn thrown in as it tried to find its way home.

-For our final test of the D4 when it came to navigation, we looked at how the robot handled areas of your floor where the color abruptly transitioned from light to dark.
+For our final test of the D4, when it came to navigation, we looked at how the robot handled areas of the floor where the color abruptly transitioned from light to dark.
 In some robots, this can be an issue, as it can accidentally trigger the edge detection sensors and cause the robot to skip cleaning that area.
 Luckily, the D4 has no such issue, cleaning our dark area rug on light carpet without any issue whatsoever.

 Home Coverage